akrabat/apigility-xml/README.md

-This module is a fork of https://github.com/diegograssato/apigility-xml-negotiation which appears to be a fork of https://github.com/zpetr/apigility-xmlnegotiation which is a inspired by the https://github.com/markushausammann's ApigilityXml.
+This module is a fork of https://github.com/diegograssato/apigility-xml-negotiation which appears to be a fork of https://github.com/zpetr/apigility-xmlnegotiation which was inspired by the https://github.com/markushausammann's ApigilityXml.

 Thanks to everyone who came before me!